 The center of a person’s vital interests is the place where a person’s family or economic interests are located.
 Interests of a person shall be deemed, in particular, to be located in the RA, provided the house or apartment where the person’s family resides is therein, or the principal personal or family property, as well as the principal place of implementation of the economic (professional) activity is located therein.

 For residents, taxable income received within or outside the territory of the RA is considered the object of taxation.
 For a non-resident, taxable income received from Armenian sources is considered the object of taxation.

 The Armenian tax legislation places no minimum threshold with respect to when the individuals begin to have tax obligations in the country/jurisdiction.
 Thus, from an Armenian perspective, personal income tax is levied from the first day during which work is performed in Armenia.
 In the case of income received from tax agents, it is taxed at the source of payment.
 For residents receiving income from non-tax agents, income tax is paid annually based on declaration.

 Generally, all types of income (monetary and/or nonmonetary) are subject to personal income tax in Armenia unless specifically exempted.
 In view of this the following categories of income will be treated as taxable:

-Starting 1 January 2017 dividends received from Armenian sources by foreign citizens are subject to 10% Income tax (applicable to dividends declared after 1 January 2017) and for Armenian citizens dividends received will be subjected to 5% income tax starting 1 January 2018 (applicable to dividends declared after 1 January 2018).
+Starting 1 January 2017 dividends received by foreign citizens are subject to 10 percent Income tax (applicable to dividends generated after 1 January 2017 and before 31 December 2019 ) and for Armenian citizens dividends received are subjected to 5 percent income tax starting 1 January 2018 (applicable to dividends generated after 1 January 2018).